dynamsoft-docs/capture-vision-docs/architecture/index.md

 ### High Performance with Shared Computations

-With multiple functional products working together in the DCV architecture guided by CVR, it is possible to the optimum performance for each product and thus the application.
-The reason lies in the ideas of *Intermediate Results Sharing* and *Parallel Image Processing*.
+The interconnectivity of the different functional products in the DCV architecture allows the framework to optimize the performance of each product and thus the overall application.
+How this is achieved is through two core concepts of the CVR: *Intermediate Results Sharing* and *Parallel Image Processing*.

 #### **Intermediate Results Sharing**